KeaneDT/ID_ASG3_KJK/README.md

 # Features implemented

--Clicking anywhere on the Google Maps API brings up the Country name, using reverse-geocoding.
+- Clicking anywhere on the Google Maps API brings up the Country name, using reverse-geocoding.
--Clicking on invalid locations on the map bring up the "Invalid Location" infowindow.
+- Clicking on invalid locations on the map bring up the "Invalid Location" infowindow.
--Once a valid location has been clicked on, the relevant Covid-19 data is taken from the Covid-19 API and appended in the statistics box.
+- Once a valid location has been clicked on, the relevant Covid-19 data is taken from the Covid-19 API and appended in the statistics box.
--A doughnut chart from Chats.JS is generated using the information obtained from the API.
+- A doughnut chart from Chats.JS is generated using the information obtained from the API.
 (Corresponds with the respective colours)
--A game can be run that selects a random question from 5 different questions in the JavaScript file which gives the user 5 attempts.
+- A game can be run that selects a random question from 5 different questions in the JavaScript file which gives the user 5 attempts.
--Users are rewared points based on the amount of attempts remaining.
+- Users are rewared points based on the amount of attempts remaining.
--Users can then proceed to the Store page to spend the points on the Covid-19 News feature which uses the News API to get relevant news articles.
+- Users can then proceed to the Store page to spend the points on the Covid-19 News feature which uses the News API to get relevant news articles.
--Users have the ability to save and load their progress to and from the LocalStorage.
+- Users have the ability to save and load their progress to and from the LocalStorage.
--Retrieving the values from the local storage would first check that the local storage is not empty.
+- Retrieving the values from the local storage would first check that the local storage is not empty.

 # Problems Faced